yinguobing/xcap/README.md

 export S3_ACCESS_KEY="YOUR_KEY"
 export S3_SECRET_KEY="YOUR_SECRET"
 export S3_REGION="YOUR_REGION"
-mcap-extractor -i "http://your_minio:port/bucket_name/path/to/one_of_the_mcap_file.mcap" -o /path/to/output --topics="/h264,/lidar"
+xcap -i "http://your_minio:port/bucket_name/path/to/one_of_the_mcap_file.mcap" -o /path/to/output --topics="/h264,/lidar"
 ```

 ## Build